DarrenKwonDev/DarrenKwonDev/README.md

 ## About me

-I'm a programmer with two entrepreneurship experiences.
+I am a programmer with two entrepreneurial experiences.
-Study and develop tech to make a business impact.
+I focus on studying and developing technology to make a business impact,
-But also focus on low-level details to avoid pitfalls of leaky abstraction.
+while also paying attention to low-level details to avoid the pitfalls of leaky abstraction

 ## recent posts